nizamiza/noc-pb-deno-fresh-workshop/README.md

 This project was built as part of a workshop designed for the [Night of Chances](https://nightofchances.com).
 &copy; Designed and developed by [Niza Toshpulatov](https://niza.cz), March 2024.

+Read the [WALKTHROUGH.md](WALKTHROUGH.md) for a detailed guide on how to implement the app.

 ## Introduction

 Landscape of web development is ever-changing.
 There is a new JavaScript framework seemingly every day!
 There are countless tutorials and guides on how to quickly deploy production-ready apps using popular frameworks and libraries.